What Is a BBA? Guide to the Bachelor of Business Administration

 Full-time BBA

-A full-time Bachelor of Business Administration degree typically takes four years to earn, depending on the requirements of the school.
-To be considered a full-time student, most colleges and universities require you to take a minimum of 12 credits each semester, or at least four classes per semester.
-The more credits you're able to take each semester, the faster you can earn your degree, but the less time you'll have to spend doing things outside of school.
+A full-time Bachelor of Business Administration degree typically takes four years to earn, depending on the school's requirements.
+To be considered a full-time learner, colleges and universities usually require you to take at least 12 credits each semester or at least four classes per semester.
+The more credits you can take each semester, the faster you can earn your degree, but the less time you'll have to spend doing things outside of school.

 Part-time BBA

-If you take fewer than 12 credits each semester, or the equivalent of three classes or fewer, most schools classify you as a part-time student.
-While it can take longer to earn your Bachelor of Business Administration degree on a part-time basis, it can be a good option if you have commitments outside of school such as family responsibilities or a job.
+Most schools classify you as a part-time learner if you take fewer than 12 credits each semester or the equivalent of three classes or fewer.
+While earning your Bachelor of Business Administration degree part-time can take longer, it can be a good option if you have commitments outside of school, such as family responsibilities or a job.
 There’s no limit on the time it takes, but the average is around five to six years.

 Online BBA

-You can approach online Bachelor of Business Administration degree programs on a full- or part-time basis.
+You can approach online Bachelor of Business Administration degree programs on a full- or part-time.
 How long it takes to complete largely depends on how many courses and credits you take each semester.
-Admissions and academic requirements are typically the same as they would be for on-campus students, but with the added flexibility of earning your degree from anywhere with an internet connection.
+Admissions and academic requirements are typically the same as for on-campus students but with the added flexibility of earning your degree from anywhere with an internet connection.

 You are Currently on slide 1